Solgt/supertokens-migration/README.md

 # supertokens-migration 🔏👥

 Scripts to migrate users from one Supertokens deployment to another.
-Migrates user info, providers, roles and metadata from a source (assumed development) to target (assumed production).
+Migrates user info, providers, carries over existing userId, roles and metadata from a source (assumed development) to target (assumed production).

 ## Prerequisites